rstacruz/stylelint-disable-all/README.md

 # stylelint-disable-all

-> Adds exceptions to all existing [Stylelint] or [Eslint] violations
+> Adds exceptions to all existing Stylelint or Eslint violations

+Use this to introduce CSS and JavaScript linting to legacy projects that have a lot of existing code that'd be too much effort to fix all at once.

+Compatible with [Stylelint] for CSS linting, and [Eslint] for JavaScript linting.

+## How it works

-This utility adds `/* stylelint-ignore */` pragma to all files that are currently violating the Stylelint rules.
+This utility adds `/* stylelint-disable */` pragma to all files that are currently violating the Stylelint rules.
 As a result, Stylelint will only take effect for new styles, leaving old styles un-linted.

 Also works for Eslint for JavaScript linting.